Rachus/SDS200A/readme.md

 ## Tools

 The tools directory contains tools we wrote for reverse engineering.
 A short description for every tool can [be found here](tools/readme.md).
+You may use them under the terms of the [GPL](https://www.gnu.org/copyleft/gpl.html), too.